Aayush360/Aayush360.github.io/_posts/2020-09-12-Training_a_digit_classifier.md

 For larger positive value, it gives output very close to 1; and for larger negative values, it gives output very close to 0.
 If we give 0 as an input, it outputs 0.5 : 1/(1+exp(-0))=0.5.
 *Note: Although it is non-linear function, if we consider its small middle part close to 0, it resembles a linear function.*

+**MiniBatch Tradeoff**

+If you use minibatch size that is too small, you would get unstable gradient (utilize very little information from small set of examples or mini-batches) and the loss function might never converge -wander near optimum value.
+If you use minibatch size that is too large, you will have to wait too long to get the insight of how well your model is doing.
+But this is stable.
+We have to choose mini-batch size that is neither too small or too big.
+Also, in each epoch we randomly shuffle the training data to make a mini-batch.